jacobm001/blog_posts/Improving_Your_Command_Line_ Skills_Part_2.md

 **alias unzip =”tar xfa “**

-But if we do we will be overriding the default behavior of the existing unzip command.
+We will be overriding the default behavior of the existing unzip command.
 This can cause strange behavior that is difficult to debug.
 However, there are times when this can be helpful – see the top example below.
 To avoid this type your intended alias name (unzip) at the command line.
 If you don’t see:

 **bash: youraliasname: command not found**